KeystoneHQ/Keystone-developer-hub/research/ethereum-qr-data-protocol.md

 ### Setup watch-only wallet by offline signer.
 In order to let a watch-only wallet collect information from blockchain, the offline signer should provide public keys to watch-only wallets which generate addresses from these keys and query info like balance from blockchain.
 Currently most wallet service providers are following BIP-44 to generate the address.

 In this case, offline signers will provide the extended public keys and derivation path.
-An UR Type called `hd-derived-key` defined here to encode these days. and the derivation path will be encoded as `crypto-keypath` which defined in in bc-ur
+An UR Type called `crypto-public-key` defined here to encode these data. and the derivation path will be encoded as `crypto-keypath` which defined in in bc-ur

 #### CDDL for Key Path
 The following specification is written in Concise Data Definition Language [CDDL].